flyingrhinonz/nccm/README.md

 feature because it won't be added.
-Either use ssh passwordless login (by placing your public key on the server in `.ssh/authorized_keys` - tip: look up `ssh-copy-id`) or store your password in a password manager and paste it when prompted.
+Either use ssh passwordless login (by placing your public key on the server in `.ssh/authorized_keys` - tip: look up `ssh-keygen` and `ssh-copy-id`) or store your password in a password manager and paste it when prompted.

 Does not like window resizing and exits gracefully displaying an error message.